 Students who believe their status should be changed to Michigan resident, or for other questions regarding residency regulations, please contact the Residency Classification Office (734) 764-1400.

-In addition to tuition and fees, all BBA students may borrow funds to cover the following approved other costs.
+In addition to tuition, all BBA students may borrow funds to cover the following approved other costs.

 Applying for Financial Aid at the University